+The MBTA-protected black-crowned night heron is typically observed foraging along waterways and ponds within the area and is present year-round.
+MBTA-protected Pacific golden plover is observed throughout the study area, particularly in areas of managed grass.
+This species is ubiquitous from September through May throughout the Hawaiian Islands.
 MBTA-protected white-tailed tropicbirds are often observed soaring above the cliffs at Lualualei Valley (eBird, 2021).
 Cliffs are important habitat for this bird where they lay eggs in rock crevices or burrows in the cliff face.
 White-tailed tropicbirds may be nesting in the cliffs of Lualualei Valley, but this has not been confirmed.
-This species is further described in Table 4-9.
+These species are further described in Table 4-9.